 All activities in the classroom and all trips outside of school will be planned so that all children within the class can be included.
-In some cases, additional adults and/or resources will be used to enable this.
+In some cases, additional adults, resources and risk assessments will be used to enable this.

-Support for improving emotional and social development, Including extra pastoral support arrangements for listening to the views of children and young people with SEN and measures to prevent bullying.
+Support for improving emotional and social development, including extra pastoral support arrangements for listening to the views of children and young people with SEN and measures to prevent bullying.